CS-SI/Orekit/src/site/markdown/index.md

     * displacement of ground points due to tides
     * tessellation of zones of interest as tiles
     * sampling of zones of interest as grids of points
-	* construction of trajectories using loxodromes (commonly, a rhum line)
+	* construction of trajectories using loxodromes (commonly, a rhumb line)

   * Collisions